jridgewell/minionette/docs/minionette.region.md

 ## #detach()

-The `#detach()` method detaches the region's current view (storing a reference to it internally) and replaces it with the place holder.
+The `#detach()` method detaches the region's current view (storing a reference to it internally) and replaces it with the placeholder.
 That current view is stored internally so that you can call `#reattach()`.
 This is exceptionally useful during rendering, since detaching the region will preserve the current view's DOM event listeners.